teknofire/CS372-BattleShip/will_diary.md

 ### 1 hour (class time)

 Worked on getting basic ship and fleet

 ## 2015-03-11

 ### 1 hour (class time)

 Dylan and I worked on integrating his player class into the code and getting the basic game setup loop working.
+This was a good first run through with the pair programming to help make sure we were both on same style of coding.
+Did slow things down a bit but not too much.

 ## 2015-03-13

 ### 1 hour (class time)

 Working on the story #20 and game setup interface

+## 2015-03-21

+### 3 hours

+Working on the ship orientation #21, printing game boards #38